 “Why are we infertile?
 Our scientists determined our gametes were defective, but they could not find the cause of the defect and attributed it to Havo’s will.
 At first there was panic, but Our Mother and Father, the leaders of our global church, counseled trust in Havo.
 We have prayed for over a century . . .
 We still have children, just not enough to exceed the deaths.
 We are still losing ground.”

-The Sun Children is Robert Peate’s anti-theocratic dystopian science fiction novel, set about two hundred years in our future.
+The Sun Children is Robert Peate’s anti-theocratic dystopian science fiction novel, set about four hundred years in our future.

 ONE THIRD FINISHED, EXPECTED COMPLETION 2017.